On this page

 - 8. Tax-free income in retirement

-- 9. Keep your insurance cover
+- 9. Continuing insurance cover

-- 10. Invest in bigger assets
+- 10. Ability to invest in bigger assets

-1. Cut your income tax bill
+1. Slash your income tax bill

-Super provides a simple way to reduce the amount of income tax you pay each year.
+One of the top benefits provided by your super account is that it’s a simple way to reduce the amount of income tax you pay each year.

-2. Avoid an insurance medical
+2. Avoid having a medical for insurance

 3. Ensure your money goes where you want

-4. Pay less tax on your investments
+4. Pay less tax on your investment returns

-6. Protect against bankruptcy
+6. Protection against bankruptcy